What Qualifies as a Terry Stop?

 Call Today to Speak With an Experienced Criminal Defense Attorney About Your Case

-The Fourth Amendment grants people the right to be free of unlawful searches and seizures, so if you were recently stopped and searched by the police in Philadelphia, please contact The Law Offices of Michael T. Van Der Veen by calling 215-515-6892 to speak with a criminal defense attorney who can evaluate your case.
+The Fourth Amendment grants people the right to be free of unlawful searches and seizures, so if you were recently stopped and searched by the police in Philadelphia, please contact van der Veen, Hartshorn, and Levin by calling 215-515-6892 to speak with a criminal defense attorney who can evaluate your case.
 We are eager to help you with your case.